prestonharberts/bib/Bible/isa30.md

 ###### 10
 > They say to the visionaries, “See no more visions!”
 > And to the seers, “Don’t relate messages to us about what is right!
->  “ Tell us nice things;
+> “Tell us nice things;
->  “ Relate deceptive messages.
+> “Relate deceptive messages.
 ###### 11
->  “ Turn aside from the way;
+> “Turn aside from the way;
->  “ Stray off the path.
+> “Stray off the path.
->  “ Remove from our presence the Holy One of Israel.”
+> “Remove from our presence the Holy One of Israel.”
 ###### 12
 > For this reason this is what the Holy One of Israel says:
->  “ You have rejected this message;
+> “You have rejected this message;
->  “ You trust instead in your ability to oppress and trick,
+> “You trust instead in your ability to oppress and trick,
->  “ And rely on that kind of behavior.
+> “And rely on that kind of behavior.
 ###### 13
->  “ So this sin will become your downfall.
+> “So this sin will become your downfall.
->  “ You will be like a high wall
+> “You will be like a high wall
->  “ That bulges and cracks and is ready to collapse;
+> “That bulges and cracks and is ready to collapse;
->  “ It crumbles suddenly, in a flash.
+> “It crumbles suddenly, in a flash.
 ###### 14
->  “ It shatters in pieces like a clay jar,
+> “It shatters in pieces like a clay jar,
->  “ So shattered to bits that none of it can be salvaged.
+> “So shattered to bits that none of it can be salvaged.
->  “ Among its fragments one cannot find a shard large enough
+> “Among its fragments one cannot find a shard large enough
->  “ To scoop a hot coal from a fire
+> “To scoop a hot coal from a fire
->  “ Or to skim off water from a cistern.”
+> “Or to skim off water from a cistern.”
 ###### 15
 For this is what the Sovereign LORD, the Holy One of Israel says:
->  “ If you repented and patiently waited for me, you would be delivered;
+> “If you repented and patiently waited for me, you would be delivered;
->  “ If you calmly trusted in me, you would find strength,
+> “If you calmly trusted in me, you would find strength,
->  “ But you are unwilling.
+> “But you are unwilling.
 ###### 16
->  “ You say, ‘No, we will flee on horses,’
+> “You say, ‘No, we will flee on horses,’
->  “ So you will indeed flee.
+> “So you will indeed flee.
->  “ You say, ‘We will ride on fast horses,’
+> “You say, ‘We will ride on fast horses,’
->  “ So your pursuers will be fast.
+> “So your pursuers will be fast.
 ###### 17
->  “ One thousand will scurry at the battle cry of one enemy soldier;
+> “One thousand will scurry at the battle cry of one enemy soldier;
->  “ At the battle cry of five enemy soldiers you will all run away,
+> “At the battle cry of five enemy soldiers you will all run away,
->  “ Until the remaining few are as isolated
+> “Until the remaining few are as isolated
->  “ As a flagpole on a mountaintop
+> “As a flagpole on a mountaintop
->  “ Or a signal flag on a hill.”
+> “Or a signal flag on a hill.”
 ## The Lord Will Not Abandon His People
 ###### ¶ 18
 > For this reason the LORD is ready to show you mercy;